Asian Markets Mostly Down After Healthy Week, Eyes On Virus - UrduPoint

 "In 2003, China's growth rate climbed to 15.5 percent in the third quarter as pent-up demand saw consumption rebound as the SARS outbreak waned.
 A similar rebound following the coronavirus could help keep the longer?term track of the Chinese economy on a relatively even keel."
 Heading into the weekend, dealers were taking a step back after the week's strong gains across the world, which has seen all three main indexes on Wall Street chalk up record highs.

-Hong Kong, which has climbed around 4.5 percent this week, dipped 0.7 percent, while Tokyo dipped 0.2 percent.
+Hong Kong, which has climbed around 4.5 percent this week, dipped 0.3 percent, while Tokyo eased 0.2 percent.

 Singapore and Taipei both fell more than one percent, while Seoul slipped 0.7 percent, Sydney shed 0.4 percent and Mumbai eased 0.5 percent.
-Manila and Bangkok also fell.
+Manila and Bangkok were flat.

 However, Shanghai added 0.3 percent to extend a rebound to four straight days as it recovers from a near eight percent drop suffered Monday, when it reopened after the Lunar New Year break.